Andrew-Smirnoff/Andrew-Test-Docs/index.md

 ### Who is this for

-This guide is for new or returning BCIT students who are unfamiliar with Learning Hub.
+This guide is for new or returning BCIT students who are unfamiliar with Learning Hub and have some experience logging into and navigating BCIT online platforms.

 This guide's purpose is to teach basic functionalities of the Learning Hub such as:

 - finding course content
 - accessing announcements and discussions
 - accessing quizzes and exams